reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-install.rst

 This version of Reahl requires version 3.6 of Python or greater.

 Reahl depends on a lot of other software.
-Installing it is not just a straight `pip3 install reahl`.
+Installing it is not just a straight `python -m pip install reahl`.
 You need to install a couple of other things first.

 If you know `Docker <https://www.docker.com>`_ then :doc:`use our